MileHacker Logo

 Points

-• Uneven terrain at a lot of places.
+• Uneven terrain at numerous locations.

 • Older buildings may lack modern access.